 FCS_DTLSS_EXT.1.4

-The evaluator shall verify that the TSS describes the key agreement parameters of the server key exchange message.
+If using ECDHE or DHE ciphers, the evaluator shall verify that the TSS describes the key agreement parameters of the server Key Exchange message.

 FCS_DTLSS_EXT.1.5

 The evaluator shall verify that the TSS describes the actions that take place if a message received from the DTLS Client fails the MAC integrity check.